 I am fascinated with the designs of food containers and their potential to symbolically speak about the body as well as the environment and its influence on our food sources: the decline of the honeybee populations and polluted water are examples.
 I pour concrete into the containers, sometimes carving the resulting forms or adding elements, or breaking them and put them back together in a Kintsugi* way.
 I like to evoke a certain presence of the human body or body part, its emptiness or entrapment.

 I feel compelled to put holes into the work, as though I am giving it a mouth to speak, a door to invite you in, or a portal for passing through.
-Perhaps I am calling attention to the hole in each of us, the place where addiction and consumption take over and we seek to fill up the emptiness with food, alcohol or sex.
 Other times I let the material and shape of the container influence the resulting form, sometimes manipulating, bending or cutting the container before casting it, to emphasize or obliterate the original shape and memory of its contents.
 I prefer using white Portland cement because it resembles bleached bones and fossils, alluding to history and archaeology.

 *Translated to “golden joinery,” Kintsugi is the centuries-old Japanese art of fixing broken pottery with a special lacquer dusted with powdered gold.
 Philosophically, Kintsugi celebrates an objects unique history by emphasizing its imperfections instead of hiding or disguising them, often making the repaired object even more beautiful than the original.